Free Consultation

 Directions:

 Pull out your food processor.
 Make sure you have one of those dooders with the blade that sits on top of the spinner.
 It’ll give you that nice shredded cabbage, not the sliced diced chopped look (you can do it that way, but the consistency will turn out weird and a little like baby food … eeshk.
-If you don’t have that extra blade, just slice your cabbage hella thin with a knife).
+If you don’t have that extra blade, just slice your cabbage super thin with a knife).

 Combine all of the chopped/shredded veggies into a big bowl.

 Grab your culture starter kit.
-I use Body Ecology’s “Culture Starter” because they contain hearty strains of beneficial bacteria which make these veggies super powerful.
+I use Body Ecology’s “Culture Starter” because they contain hearty strains of beneficial bacteria which make these veggies super potent and powerful.
 Body Ecology suggests you make a brine with the culture starter, where you take a few cups of your chopped veggies, throw them in your blender, add some purified water, and blend til you have a soupy consistency.
 Then add your culture starter to the brine.
 Then pour that brine all over the veggies in the bowl and get to massaging!

 Get your hands all up in those veggies, massaging them, working them, covering them all in the juicy brine you just added.
 The bacteria on your hands, from the culture starter, and from the veggies have a heyday gobbling up the sugars and proliferating.